 Paris is a city that can occupy a lifetime and still not be fully discovered–no matter how much time you have in Paris, you will never leave feeling that you’ve unturned every stone.

-A few things to consider adding to your Paris itinerary if you have longer than three days in the city: a visit to the Pere Lachaise Cemetery, a climb up Montparnasse Tower (this tower is generally reviled for disrupting Paris’ beautiful skyline, but it does have quite the view at the top!), splurge on a Michelin Star meal, learn to bake macarons or croissants in a cooking class with Le Foodist (we did the macarons and adored it!), tour the Paris Opera House, take a Seine River Cruise, duck into a smaller museum like the Musee Rodin… this paragraph is already giant, and yet, I could easily go on!
+A few things to consider adding to your Paris itinerary if you have longer than three days in the city include a visit to the Pere Lachaise Cemetery, or heading to the top of Montparnasse Tower (this tower is generally reviled for disrupting Paris’ beautiful skyline, but it does have quite the view at the top!).

-If you’re looking to head out of town on one of your additional days in Paris, popular day trips other than Versailles include the town of Rouen, the castle of Fontainebleau, Giverny to experience the water gardens that inspired Monet, and the island of Mont Saint Michel.
+If you’re looking to head out of town on one of your additional days in Paris, popular day trips other than Versailles include the town of Rouen, the castle of Fontainebleau, and Giverny to experience the water gardens that inspired Monet.

 Paris is a large city, but it is surprisingly easy to get around.

-The city is made up of 20 arrondissements, or districts, starting with the 1st in the center (this is where you’ll find the Louvre), and spiraling outward from there.
-Outside of the 20 arrondissements, you get into the suburbs of the city, which can sometimes be the less safe areas of Paris–though as a tourist, you’ll likely have no reason to venture out there.
+As I mentioned above, the City of Light is made up of 20 arrondissements, or districts, starting with the 1st in the center (this is where you’ll find the Louvre), and spiraling outward from there.

 Taxis & Uber